Skip to main content

 02-18-2020 (Akron, Ohio )

-Akron Children’s Hospital has achieved the highest possible ranking on its use of its electronic health record (EHR) throughout the organization from the nonprofit Healthcare Information and Management Systems Society (HIMSS) Analytics.
+Akron Children’s has achieved the highest possible ranking on its use of its electronic health record (EHR) throughout the organization from the nonprofit Healthcare Information and Management Systems Society (HIMSS) Analytics.
 The hospital has also been named a recipient of the organization’s Davies Award of Excellence.

 The hospital reached Stage 7 of the Electronic Medical Record Adoption Model (EMRAM) status for ambulatory (outpatient) care.
 Akron Children’s joins just 13% of outpatient clinics nationwide to achieve this designation, which examines health care organizations and how they use technology to support optimized patient care, reduce medication errors, improve operational objectives and achieve a near-paperless environment.